cyipt/popupCycleways/article.md

 activity while minimizing health risks, ranging from the hand sanitiser provision to the creation of extra active transport space (Freeman and Eykelbosh 2020).
-Installation of ‘pop-up’ active transport infrastructure has been endorsed and implemented in many places (<span class="citeproc-not-found" data-reference-id="laker_world_2020">**???**</span>).
+Installation of ‘pop-up’ active transport infrastructure has been endorsed and implemented in many places (Laker 2020).
+The Scottish government, for example, has provided £10 million “to keep key workers moving” by “reallocating road space to better enable this shift and make it safer for people who choose to walk, cycle or wheel for essential trips or for exercise” (Transport Scotland 2020).
-The Scottish government, for example, has provided £10m “to keep key workers moving” by “reallocating road space to better enable this shift and make it safer for people who choose to walk, cycle or wheel for essential trips or for exercise” (Transport Scotland 2020).
-Most pop-up active transport infrastructure can be classified into three broad
+On 9<sup>th</sup> May 2020, the UK government announced a £250 million package for pop-up active transport infrastructure (Reid 2020).
+Evidence is needed to ensure that such investment is spent effectively and were it is most needed.

-categories:
+Most pop-up active transport infrastructure can be classified into three broad categories:

 1.  ‘filtered permeability’, e.g. as
     [shown](https://twitter.com/CatrionaSwanson/status/1258322956595453952)